idoElishar/projectInfo/README.md

 1. Clone the repository:
    git clone https://github.com/mosheilan942/working_demo_for_hot_reload_with_docker_compose

-2.You don't have to install the dependencies in order to see the real-time listening, but if you want:
+2. You don't have to install the dependencies in order to see the real-time listening, but if you want to, do this stages: cd server npm install cd ../client
-    Install dependencies in the server and client folders: cd server
-     npm install
-     cd ../client